mebobby2/MachineLearningBook/README.md

 ## Upto

-Upto page 238
+Upto page 240

-Support-Vector Machines
+Using LIBSVM